 “Expansive, accessible and democratic writing about place.” – Lost blog

 Low Country is a book of landscape writing, photographs and politics.
 Here’s the video trailer.
 In 2016 and 2017 I walked around the entire coast of Essex, all 350 miles of it.
 The low, marshy land is stunning – so remote, yet so close to London.
 But as Brexit and Donald Trump arrived on the scene, the hallucinatory setting began to match the bizarre political weather.
 As I walked, I realised that much of what is playing out on the international stage is mirrored in the extremes and divisions of this much maligned county, so I went looking for answers.
 Available for order here.

-Troubled landscapes of England and the mind: my review for The Quietus of the new album from Hannah Peel and Will Burns.
+An album layered with memories of landscape and memories of sound: my review for The Quietus of the new album from Justin Hopper and Sharron Kraus.